racenis/tram-sdk/README.md

 ## To-do list

 #### Should do sooner

-- Selecting the error model through model AABBs makes a crash
-	- Maybe error model doesn't build AABB tree properly?
-	- Even with no AABB tree there shouldn't be a crash
-- Better UX
+- Add indices to pools
-	- Scripts
+- Add directional lights
-		- Setup script
-		- Project creation script
-	- Make level editor not bad
-- Fix the editor
-- Model conversion tool
-- Lightmap tool
-	- Generates layouts
-	- Bakes lightmaps
-- Brush map importer

-#### Should do later
-- Keybinding menu
-- Graphics menu
-- Make Raycast that returns multiple points
+- Add a additive/mix blend for specular lights
+- Move view and projection matrices into Render
+	- They are currently in Renderer
+	- They would work better in Render
+	- Also could allow changing FOV and stuff
 - Models with different sets of materials
 - Flat shaded color material
 - Textured material with alpha test but with flat color
 	- Instead of dropping the fragment it would make it a flat color
-- Multiple player inputs
+- Allow adding of custom keypress actions.
 - PhysicsComponents can live without Entity parents.
 	- Add an option to not create a MotionState
 	- Add a callback function for updating
 - Replace Bezier curves with Catmull-Roms

-- Finish menu extension
+- Refactor GLFW from UI to Platform
+	- Also make it so that GLFW can be swapped for SDL

+- Selecting the error model through model AABBs makes a crash
+	- Maybe error model doesn't build AABB tree properly?
+	- Even with no AABB tree there shouldn't be a crash

+- Add command-line argument parser.
+	- Should parse command-line arguments.
+	- Also should allow setting of settings through command-line.
+	- Probably can think of other useful command-line commands.

+- Add a settings system.
+	- Should allow saving of various settings.
+	- Settings should be key-value pairs.
+	- Should also allow saving of keybindings.

+- Fix GUI system
+	- Current GUI system was written in 3 days.
+	- Add more time so that it isn't a spaghetti.

+- Fix Maketool
+	- Should properly seperate web and desktop builds.

+- Sound table does not play if only one sound
+- Add logging during render initialization end especially shader loading
+- Add option to change mouse sensitivity
+- Split tick event into fixed tick event and frame event

+- Overhaul shader system
+	- Add some kind of flags to shaders
+	- These flags would inject glsl preprocessor #define's into the shader code

+- If can't find shader for a material, then print material name

+- What if the event caller gets deleted while events are being dispatched?
+	- Or if messages are getting dispatched?
+Is it segfault?

+- If you don't RegisterShader() before Render::Init(), then the Uniform blocks won't be bound and you will get pancake models
+	- Add some kind of a code to bind

-	- Add ability to add more buttons
+- Add assert to ASYNC if emscirpten
+	- Starting threads on emscripten causes crashies!

+- Put triangle definition into math.h
+- Put MinAABB MaxAABB into there too
+- And also switch traingle intersection thingy
+- AddLine() drawlistentry is not being drawn on top
+ - Get Calc Key things does not work?? at least the distance part

+#### Should do later

+- Python scripting
+	- Should allow accessing basic library functionality through Python.
+	- Probably should have OOP abstractions and stuff.

+- Object Pascal data library
+	- A base that could be used for various GUI utilities in the future.
+	- Should allow parsing of various library text file formats.
+	- Also editing and saving.

+- Project manager tool
+	- Should allow editing of all the various library text file formats.
+	- Should allow generation of new projects.

+- Model conversion tools
+	- Leverage the free Assimp library to parse various 3D model formats.
+	- Convert said model formats to tram-sdk .stmdl and .dymdl formats.
+	- Perhaps write Blender importers in addition to existing exporters.

+- Add a better disk abstraction
+	- File() should also open files that are located in compressed archives.
+	- Also should open and be able to write files through HTTP.

+- Default menus
+	- Keybinding menu
+	- Graphics menu

 - Finish particles
 	- Steal ideas from various particle editors
 - Finish sprites
 	- Make them not be distorted horizontally in the shader
-- Additional serialized data fields
-	- Position XYZ
-	- Color RGB
-- Refactor GLFW from UI to Platform
-	- Also make it so that GLFW can be swapped for SDL

 - Swapable physics engine?
-- Script abstraction
-	- Add a LUA integration

 #### For very later versions
 - Occlusion/frustrum culling